Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: EXPERIMENTS

-~ To precisely capture the transition from training stability to inference robustness, we analyze the improvement across two dimensions: Training Accuracy ($acc_i$), measured under teacher-forcing to represent the model’s fit at the $i$-th hierarchical level, and Inference Precision ($P_i$), which measures the conditional probability that the $i$-th code is correct given that all preceding prefixes were accurately predicted during top-1 beam search.

-As illustrated in Figure \ref{fig:performance_metrics}, the integration of \textit{SIDTier} yields substantial performance gain over the vanilla Tiger model.
-For instance, \text{Recall@5} increases from approximately 0.0702 to 0.0842.
+To investigate the specific locations and stages where different modules contribute to performance improvements , we analyze the model across two dimensions: Training Accuracy($acc_i$), measured under teacher-forcing to represent the model’s fit at the $i$-th hierarchical level, and Inference Precision ($P_i$), which measures the conditional probability that the $i$-th code is correct given that all preceding prefixes were accurately predicted during top-1 beam search.
+As illustrated in Figure \ref{fig:performance_metrics}, the integration of the SID-Tier module yields substantial performance gains over the vanilla model.
+For instance, Recall@5 increases from 0.0702 to 0.0842.
 This improvement is fundamentally rooted in the prefix-dependent nature of the Semantic ID paradigm.
-By employing \textit{SIDTier}, $acc_1$ rises from 0.2410 to 0.2485, which directly translates to an increase in $P_1$ from 0.1470 to 0.1587.

-The \textit{Semantic Hard Search} (SHS) module provides a complementary boost, particularly in optimizing the mid-to-late stages of the generation sequence.
-As shown in the training accuracy metrics in Figure \ref{fig:performance_metrics}, the joint model (\textit{Tiger+SIDTier+SHS}) promotes $acc_2$ and $P_2$ significantly.
-The synergy between \textit{SIDTier} and \textit{SHS} allows the model to maintain high fidelity across the entire sequence, resulting in the highest observed values for \text{Recall@10} and \text{NDCG@10}.
+By employing SID-Tier, $acc_1$ rises from 0.2410 to 0.2485, which directly translates to an increase in $P_1$ from 0.1470 to 0.1587.
+The Semantic Hard Search (SHS) module provides a complementary boost.
+As shown in the training accuracy metrics in Figure \ref{fig:performance_metrics}, GLASS, which integrates both SID-Tier and SHS, promotes $acc_2$ and $P_2$ significantly.
+The synergy between SID-Tier and SHS allows the model to maintain high fidelity across the entire sequence, resulting in the highest observed values for Recall@10 and NDCG@10.